openshift/multiarch-tuning-operator/README.md

 ### Deploy the Pod Placement Operand

-After the operator is running, you can deploy the Pod Placement Operand on the cluster through the PodPlacementConfig CR.
+After the operator is running, you can deploy the Pod Placement Operand on the cluster through the ClusterPodPlacementConfig CR.
 It is expected to be a singleton, cluster-scoped resource, named `cluster`.

-The following is an example of a PodPlacementConfig CR that sets the log verbosity level to `Normal` and will watch and setup CPU architecture node affinities on all the pods, except the ones in namespaces labeled with `multiarch.openshift.io/exclude-pod-placement`.
+The following is an example of a ClusterPodPlacementConfig CR that sets the log verbosity level to `Normal` and will watch and setup CPU architecture node affinities on all the pods, except the ones in namespaces labeled with `multiarch.openshift.io/exclude-pod-placement`.